hjstoff/nodesetexpr-expand/README.md

 ## What this project is about
 Nodeset expressions are character strings over a well-defined alphabet of character literals that constitute a (potentially) concise way to denote a potentially large but finite _set_ of nodenames.
+Nodenames in this context are names of computer systems, such as the nodes of a cluster of compute nodes for high performance computing and/or capacity computing.

 The focus of this project is on (a) language(s) for nodeset expressions and on developing and maintaining (a) tool(s) for producing, from such expressions, the explicit enumeration of all set members.
-More specifically, nodeset expression _expanding_ pertains to the parsing of nodeset expressions, and to the subsequent production of each of the nodenames denoted by an expression, as a set of distinct individual character strings - viz. one for each set member - to be stored in some appropriate "container type" that, at least during production, guartantees uniqueness of each element.
+More specifically, nodeset expression _expanding_ pertains to the parsing of nodeset expressions, and to the subsequent production of each of the nodenames denoted by such expressions, as sets of distinct individual character strings - viz. one for each set member - to be stored in some appropriate "container type" that, at least during production, guartantees the uniqueness of each of its elements.

+# A nodeset expression language has an alphabet and a grammar
 A nodeset expression _language_ is simply the language in which nodeset expressions are formulated.
 But a nodeset expression language is a _formal_ language: it has
 - a well-defined alphabet, i.e: a finite set of literal characters that can be used by